nathanvda/vigilante/README.markdown

     end

 What we want to be able to express is that certain users are

-- blog-admins: they can add authors, and can manage the entirety of the blog
+* blog-admins: they can add authors, and can manage the entirety of the blog
-- authors: they can manage their own posts (which they wrote), and they can manage the comments on their own posts
+* authors: they can manage their own posts (which they wrote), and they can manage the comments on their own posts
-- commentators: they can read a blog, and create comments.
+* commentators: they can read a blog, and create comments.
 They can only edit the comments they created

 This should be expressable in our system ...

 Therefore there are two concepts we introduce:

-- the extent: which scopes the permission to certain contexts.
+* the extent: which scopes the permission to certain contexts.
 A context is user-defined, in our case a blog.
   Permissions are only valid on certain blogs.
-- the custom-rule: a rule that, using the context, can programmatically check whether certain conditions are met.
-  In our case: an author can only edit posts he created would be such a check.

 ## Installation